yingling-group/lammps-mspin/README.md

 for all subsequent runs.
 LAMMPS doesn't permit defining compute with the same ID more than once.

-## Dipolar Interaction Scaling Factor `alpha`
+### Dipolar Interaction Scaling Factor `alpha`
-Due to particles distribution and geometry, a second ‘demagnetizing factor’ comes up.
+Due to particles distribution and geometry, a second ‘demagnetizing factor’ may come into play.
-Allia et. al. Physical Review B 2001, 64 (14), 144420 mentions this term could be as much as a hundred.
+Allia *et al.* Physical Review B 2001, 64 (14), 144420 reports this term to be as much as a hundred.
 Note that this factor doesn’t affect the zeeman interaction.
 When the particles are in liquid and free to move, this becomes a ‘magnetizing effect’.
-See Sanchez and Raap et. al. Physical Review B 2017, 95(134421) for more info.
+See Sanchez *et al.* Physical Review B 2017, 95(134421) for details.

 We can specify the value of `alpha` as a keyword while defining the MSPIN fix, (default is 1.0).

     fix <fix_id> feo rigid/mspin molecule temp 300 300 10 bfield 0.5 0.0 0.0 uniform dpcut 64 alpha 5.0

 **Note**: In the current implementation, `alpha` is used to scale the `mu_0/4pi` term which does not exist in the Zeeman equations.

-## Dipole Moment Scaling Factor `beta`
+### Dipole Moment Scaling Factor `beta`
 The scaling factor `beta` is used to scale up the dipole moment directly so it scales both Zeeman and dipolar interactions.
 Since both the dipolar interaction energy and the dipole moment has